bithium/ansible-role-rails_app/README.md

 Requirements
 ------------

-No special requirements;
+This role assumes that the database that the application will connect to is already installed and configured.

+This role will then try to create the database and user that will be used by the application.

+It will use the information in `rails_app_db`

-Note, however that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:
+This role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:

 - hosts: todo_app